wisdombeyonddata/wisdombeyonddata.github.io/machine-learning.md

 ### Learning from Data: Part II

 ## Machine Learning

+### Course Objectives: After this course, you are able to
+- Import your own datasets in several formats
+- Resolve common data issues such as missing values and outliers
+- Apply basic statistical techniques to test hypotheses
+- Visually explore datasets
+- Effectively present (communicate) your main findings

 **hello** is a minimalist template that lets you design a beautiful website or portfolio on GitHub Pages - without installing a Ruby development environment, learning to use Jekyll, **or even typing a single line of code**.
 It's ideal for GitHubbers